kitttn/temptest/Debugging.md

 Firmware images can also be loaded and debugged via JTAG, by using GDB to load the image into internal SRAM while the processor is held in reset, and then releasing the processor from reset.

 In either of these cases, a valid firmware image is required in SPIROM in order to boot the device.

-#####IMPORTANT: If you do not program the flash with a default program, you will be unable to JTAG debug the bridges.
-DO NOT FOLLOW THESE INSTRUCTIONS FOR THE SVC!

-If the firmware image in flash fails to respond to JTAG, you will need to reprogram flash using a hardware programmer.
-For instructions on loading firmware into flash, see [this page](Flashing-images)
+If the firmware image in flash fails to respond to JTAG, you will need to [reprogram flash](Flashing-images) using a hardware programmer.

-If you need a known-good firmware image to write to flash, in order to get JTAG debug working,  you can use nop-loop.bin, which is a firmware image that does nothing but loop forever.
-You can download the nop-loop firmware image [here](nop-loop.bin).

 #####Hardware Setup